 Option Description Properties Displays the Job Properties window, which allows you to view and edit the properties of existing jobs.
-Schedule Override Allows you to attach a Schedule override code to an existing job.
-See Schedule Override Codes for a description of each code.
-New Displays the Job Properties window so you can create a new job. Сору Displays the Job Properties window with the properties of the job you selected so you can create a new job by copying an existing one.
+Schedule Allows you to attach a Schedule override code to an existing job.
+See New Displays the Job Properties window so you can create a new job. Сору Displays the Job Properties window with the properties of the job you selected so you can create a new job by copying an existing one.
 Rename Allows you to rename an existing job.
 Delete Allows you to delete an existing job.
 Print Job Prints the Job Record List Report to a spooled file.
-Job Text Allows you to do two things: • Edit the job text.
+Job Text Allows you to do two things:Edit the job text.
 Print the Job Text Report to a spooled file.
 Job Completion History Displays the Job Completion History window for the selected job.
 Group Completion History Displays the Group Completion History window for the selected group.
 Schedule Activity Monitor For Group Control jobs, displays the Schedule Activity Monitor .
 Submit Blueprint Allows you to build a blueprint based on the job setup and attributes.

 Option Description Group Membership Displays a list of the group or groups to which the job belongs.
 Group Members For a Group Control job, displays a list of the jobs that are members of the group.
 Dependent Reactive Jobs Displays a list of jobs that are dependent on the selected job.
 Prerequisite Status Displays a list of the jobs that are prerequisites to the selected job and their status.
 Blank Completion Code Allows you to clear completion codes for selected days.
 Export Allows you to do two things: Export jobs to RBTMRGLIB for import on another system.
 Export jobs objects to an XML file for import on another system.
-Send to • Export jobs objects to an XML file for import on another system.
-If your system is in a network using Robot Network, the Send to option allows you to send objects to another system in the network.
+Send to If your system is in a network using Robot Network, the Send to option allows you to send objects to another system in the network.
 See Using Robot Schedule in Host Mode for complete information.
 The Send to option is not available on a standalone system.
 Copy to Clipboard Allows you to copy the job setup to the clipboard.
 Select All Allows you to select the job setup of all jobs displayed in the JSL to save to a file.
 Save selected Allows you to save the setup of the selected job to a file.